Learning Password Best Practices Through In-Task Instruction: Method

 Participants were recruited via Prolific.
 Eligibility required that participants be at least 18 years old.
 Sessions lasted approximately 10 minutes, and participants were paid \$15 per hour, pro-rated to their completion time.

-We excluded all data from participants who did not fully complete the study or who failed the Post-testing attention check.
-The final analytic dataset comprised $N=128$ participants, distributed across the four groups as follows: T0 ($n=47$); T1 ($n=22$); T2 ($n=29$); and T3 ($n=30$).
+Participants were clearly instructed to create a different password than the one they created earlier.
+Reusing the same password across both phases was treated as a failure to follow this explicit study instruction, and those cases were excluded as a Post-testing attention check.
+The final analytic dataset comprised $128$ participants, distributed across the four groups as follows: T0 ($47$), T1 ($22$), T2 ($29$), and T3 ($30$).

-We conducted a priori power analysis in G\textasteriskcentered Power for a 4 (group) $\times$ 2 (phase) mixed-design ANOVA with medium effect size $f = 0.25$, $\alpha = 0.05$, and power $= 0.80$, targeting the group-by-phase interaction.
-This analysis indicated that our analytic sample of 128 participants provided adequate power for the planned analyses.
+We conducted an a priori power analysis in G\textasteriskcentered Power assuming a medium size between-group effect ($f = 0.3$), $\alpha = 0.05$, and power $= 0.8$.
+This analysis indicated that an analytic sample of 128 participants would provide reasonable power for the planned group comparisons, while we treat smaller rule specific subgroup analyses as more exploratory.